 His return to the Brier in 1985 along with Lang, Ian Tetley, and Pat Perroud would prove to be a very memorable one.
 With Alberta leading 5-3 in the 10th end of the final game, he delivered what would become known as the 'Hackner Double', one of the greatest curling shots ever made, tying the score and forcing an extra end.
 Going on to steal a point for a 6-5 final win, he earned his second Brier title and a trip to the 1985 World Championships in Glasgow where he claimed his second World title by defeating the Stefan Hasselborg Rink of Sweden in a decisive 6-2 final.

-Since that victory 25 years ago, the Hackner name has continued to remain in the headlines as he skipped teams to five more Brier appearances ('88,'89,'92,'95 and '01) and to numerous victories from the club to World Curling Tour level.
+Since that victory, the Hackner name has continued to remain in the headlines as he skipped teams to five more Brier appearances ('88,'89,'92,'95 and '01) and to numerous victories from the club to World Curling Tour level.
 In 2006, he skipped his rink to the Canadian Senior Curling title and earned a silver medal for Canada at the World Senior Curling Championships.
-This past March, his stepping into the hack at the 2010 Canadian Senior Men's Curling championships, marked 30 years since the first time he had taken a Northern Ontario rink to a nationals, and the fourth decade in which a rink bearing the Hackner name appeared at a Canadian curling championships.
+When he skipped Northern Ontario to the 2017 Canadian Masters title marking it marked the fourth decade in which a rink bearing the Hackner name appeared at Canadian curling championships.
+In addition to his on-ice career, he has also passed along his knowledge of the game serving as a coach with the USA curling team, attending the 2014 and 2018 Winter Olympic Games in that capacity.

 Inducted into the Northwestern Ontario Sports Hall of Fame, September 25th, 2010